JoshPatlingrao/Intro-to-Digital-Forensics/README.md

   - Repeated or Unusual Command Patterns: Look for repeated, identical, or unusual sequences of commands that may signal automation or scripted attacks.
   - Unsigned Script Execution: Flag execution of unsigned scripts, especially when policy settings are expected to restrict this behavior.

+### Walkthrough
+Q1.
+During our examination of the USN Journal within Timeline Explorer, we observed "uninstall.exe".
+The attacker subsequently renamed this file.
+Use Zone.Identifier information to determine its new name and enter it as your answer.
+- RDP to the machine
+- Run 'Timeline Explorer' and open 'MFT_backup.csv'
+- Notice that 'uninstall.exe' has a 'File Size' value of '2305902'
+- Clear out all current filters and set it to only that specific 'File Size'
+  - Set 'Extensions' to contain '.exe'
+  - Since it's just a rename, then the file size should remain the same even after rename.
+- Answer is: microsoft.windowskits.feedback.exe

+Q2.
+Review the file at "C:\Users\johndoe\Desktop\forensic_data\kape_output\D\Windows\System32\winevt\logs\Microsoft-Windows-Sysmon%4Operational.evtx" using Timeline Explorer.
+It documents the creation of two scheduled tasks.
+Enter the name of the scheduled task that begins with "M" and concludes with "r" as your answer.
+- RDP to the machine
+- Run powershell, need to convert the .evtx file to a readable format, a .csv file
+  - Change to the directory to the EvtxCmd to access it
+    - cd C:\Users\johndoe\Desktop\Get-ZimmermanTools\net6\EvtxeCmd
+  - Change the format from .evtx to .csv
+    - .\EvtxECmd.exe -f "C:\Users\johndoe\Desktop\forensic_data\kape_output\D\Windows\System32\winevt\logs\Microsoft-Windows-Sysmon%4Operational.evtx" --csv "C:\Users\johndoe\Desktop\forensic_data\event_logs\csv_timeline" --csvf Q2_event_log.csv
+- Run the Timeline Explorer
+  - Open folder in 'Desktop' directory and search for 'timeline'
+- Open the output .csv file with the Timeline Explorer
+- Run these filters:
+  - Event ID = 1
+    - This indicates procvess creation, which the automated tasks should start off with
+  - Payload Contains 'schtasks'
+    - The schtasks is an attribute for a scheduled task, will be typed out in the CMD line
+  - There should only be 2 events after filter takes effect
+- Look the 'Executable Info' column
+- Answer is: Microsoft-Windows-DiagnosticDataCollector

+Q3.
+Examine the contents of the file located at "C:\Users\johndoe\Desktop\forensic_data\APMX64\discord.apmx64" using API Monitor. "discord.exe" performed process injection against another process as well.
+Identify its name and enter it as your answer.
+- RDP to the machine
+- Go to the pathfile and open the file by double-clicking.
+It will automatically open the API Monitor
+- In the 'Monitored Processes' tab, expand the 'C\Temp\discord\discord.exe' got to 'Modules' and filter only for 'discord.exe'
+- Go to the 'Summary' tab, click the 'Find' icon and look for 'CreateProcess' keyword
+  - The first word will be an example from the lesson
+    - Look at the IpCommandLine field, this will show the process that discord.exe was trying to inject
+    - Look at the dwCreationFlags, this will have 'CREATE_SUSPENDED' value, indicating that the new process's primary thread starts in a suspended state and remains inactive until the ResumeThread function gets invoked
+    - Look at the following entries directly below it, discord.exe will be running injection related functions such as OpenProcess, VirtualAllocEx, WriteProcessMemory and CreateRemoteThread
+  - There's only one other process that has these indicators of process injection.
+- Answer is: cmdkey.exe